 Write poetry, draw pictures, diagrams, mind maps, fictional stories, or whatever else feels right for you do add.
 Additionally, focusing on feelings, as opposed to thoughts, is useful for future exploration of your psychological constitution.

 I recommend that you keep a physical, written journal, as opposed to a computer based journal.
 The process of writing is recommended over the mechanical entry of data into a computer system.
-Your writing should be for your, not a ‘teacher’ or ‘master’, and should deepl express your opinions, beliefs, thoughts, feelings and emotions.
+Your writing should be for your, not a ‘teacher’ or ‘master’, and should deeply express your opinions, beliefs, thoughts, feelings and emotions.
 This is not homework, and your ability or failure to keep a detailed journal should only be of personal relevance to you.
 Remember to write freely and expressively.
 This isn’t scientific or academic writing.
 Correct spelling and grammar, choice of language, or the correct way of keeping a journal are all irrelevant, and what is important is that you record your experiences and questions in a creative manner that is right for you.

 One important note: I highly recommend that you begin writing down any dreams that you recall.
 Some of the exercises work with dreams, so beginning to take notice of your dreams is important for future exploration.
 You do not need to write down all dreams, and focusing on the dream that feels most important or relevant to you is recommended.

 Modern research has shown that slow, contemplative reading is very similar to meditation.
 Deep reading is often called slow reading or close reading.
 Occult works are particularly suitable for deep, thoughtful reading, and particular passages meditated on.
 This can help you to understand what the author is really talking about.

 I recommend that you read slowly through all the exercises, at least twice, before putting them into practice.
 You can make notes in your journal, such as writing down your feelings prior to doing each exercise.